martinbarge/sml5202-sts/css-part-2.md

 <hr>
 <h2>2.
 Adding external style sheets.</h2>
 <h3>2.1.
 About external style sheets</h3>
-<p>External style sheets are useful because the enable you to create the style rule once.
-You can then reference the style in your HTML tags and the browser will apply the style.
+<p>External style sheets are useful because they enable you to create a style rule once.
+You can then reference that style in your HTML tags and the browser will apply the style.
 This section shows you how to do this, using the image and text as an example.</p>
 <h3>2.2.
 Setting up the style sheet and creating a rule</h3>
 <p>The first thing we need to do is set up the external stylesheet.
 An external stylesheet is simply a file containing the style rules you want your site to use.
 On a GitHub pages site, we have to create two new directories and the file, like this:</p>
 <ol>